DLtribes/Isaac-Sim-YOLO-Integration/README.md

 # Digital Twin for Vision-Based Robotic Arm Manipulation

 ![Robot Arm](icon.png)

-This repository showcases a digital twin system for simulating and controlling a robotic arm (Franka Emika Panda) to detect and pick up plastic bottles in a virtual environment.
-The system integrates Isaac Sim for high-fidelity simulation, YOLOv11 for object detection, SAM (Segment Anything Model) for segmentation, MoveIt 2 for motion planning, and ROS 2 as the communication middleware.
+Reflect is a robotics-driven digital twin system designed for smart waste management.
+The project creates a real-time mirror of a physical robotic arm using Isaac Sim, ROS 2, and MoveIt 2, enabling precise simulation and control.

-The goal is to build a scalable foundation for vision-based robotic manipulation with a focus on waste sorting and environmental automation.
+It leverages YOLOv11 for object detection and semantic understanding of waste items, with ongoing integration of pose estimation and reinforcement learning to improve pick-and-place accuracy and decision-making.
+Reflect aims to reduce physical testing overhead, support sustainability, and bridge human-AI collaboration—symbolized by its logo: a robotic hand reaching out to a human hand, echoing the project’s core theme of synchronization and reflection.

 ---

 ## 🎯Objective